astianmuchui/obstacle-avoidance-robot/README.md

 # Basic Obstacle Avoidance Using Ultrasonic sensors

 ## Introduction
-A project was proposed to make an Robocar that should detect obstacles and avoid them using arduino uno.
+A project was proposed to make a Robocar that should detect obstacles and avoid them using arduino uno.

 ## Solution
 Make the default motion to forward motion while the desired distance limit has not been reached, <br>